 1. Exploring

-The problem with making a decision about which major to choose when you’re a teenager is that you haven’t tried a lot of things yet.
-Parents and schools still seem to box kids into subjects and extracurricular activities that don’t provide much real-world application.
+What’s tough about making a decision about which major to choose when you’re a teenager is that you haven’t tried a lot of things yet.
+The first year or two of college is a fine opportunity to explore, even if you think you know what major you’ll choose.

 To begin, think about what you enjoy and what you’re good at.
 In addition to subjects, include skills such as leadership or organization.
 Next, consider the majors that match up with those interests.
-Branch out beyond the same ol’ subjects you took in high school.
+Branch out beyond the same subjects you took in high school.

 Sign up for academic or pre-professional clubs—they’re a great way to learn more about career possibilities, create a support network as you’re enrolling in classes, seek out job-related opportunities, and meet people who share your interests.
 If you plan on working while you’re in college, find a job in a field you’re interested in.